stephenhoult/php-mysql-node-nginx-mailcatcher/README.md

-# docker-dev-env
+# php-mysql-node-nginx-mailcatcher

-A php, mysql, node and mailcatcher enabled local dev environment
+A php, mysql, node, nginx and mailcatcher enabled local dev environment using docker.

 ## Usage